fkadibs/HeadCannon/README.md

 Example command arguments:

-`python3 headcannon.py -l examples/target_list.txt -w 5 -r pwn.yourdomain.com`
+`./headcannon.py -l examples/target_list.txt -w 5 -r pwn.yourdomain.com`

-Note that some vulnerabilities do not manifest as real-time responses to your testing.
+**Note**: some vulnerabilities do not manifest as real-time responses to your testing.
 You'll get some responses minutes, hours, or even days later.
 In order to help map responses you receive to the test you performed, each request is assigned a UUID.
 I have yet to implement proper logging, so you might want to pipe the output to a file for future reference.

 ## Contributions